arunav-bhattacharya/learning-kotlin/README.md

 ### 7.f. `sealed` Class

+- `sealed` classes are used for representing restricted class hierarchies, where a value can have one of the types from a limited set, but cannot have any other type.
+- A class can be made `sealed` by prefixing it with the `sealed` keyword.
+- A `sealed` class is abstract by itself.
+It cannot be instantiated directly and can have abstract members.
+- We can't instantiate an object of a sealed class, but we can create objects of classes that inherit from `sealed` classes.
-- Kotlin’s `sealed` classes are **open for extension** by other classes defined **in the same file** but closed — that is, `final` or not `open` for any other classes.
+- `sealed` classes are **open for extension** by other classes defined **in the same file** but closed — that is, `final` or not `open` for any other classes.
 - The constructors of `sealed` classes aren’t marked `private`, but they’re considered `private`.
+- `sealed` classes are not allowed to have non-private constructors (their constructors are private by default).
 - We may also derive singleton `objects` from `sealed` classes.
-- We can't instantiate an object of a sealed class, but we can create objects of classes that inherit from `sealed` classes.

     ```kotlin
         sealed class Card(val suit: String)